 The Mission of the Guardianship Policy Institute is to inspire policy change and social justice for isolated adults with unmet decisional support needs in Massachusetts.

 We are a non-profit collaboration based in Massachusetts that is committed to understanding and improving access to guardianship and its alternatives for all persons who, due to functional impairment, are unable to care for themselves or manage their property without help, especially those who lack personal and financial resources to find help privately.

 The Institute’s major activities are research, education and advocacy for effective and minimally restrictive decisional support services for the most vulnerable members of society.
 The Institute also is developing policies to improve support for family members and volunteer guardians, who represent the vast majority of appointees statewide.
 There are at least 14,000 such appointments among clients of Massachusetts social service agencies, and about 4,000 new guardianship petitions are filed each year, including both agency- and non-agency-related filings.
 And the aging of our population means that the number of such guardianships will grow in the years ahead.

 The Institute was established in 2014 as a collaboration between Guardian Community Trust and Greater Boston Legal Services.
-In February, 2015, the Northeast Justice Center joined the Institute.
-Currently there are five Members of the Institute, and a Subscribers List of about 100.
+In February 2015, the Northeast Justice Center joined the Institute.
+Currently, there are five Members of the Institute and a growing Subscribers list.
 To become a Subscriber, or to confirm your status, please contact the Institute.